-About 75 percent of all colorectal cancer incidents are caused by sporadic gene mutations, without a hereditary basis, and environmental risk factors.8
+About 75% of all colorectal cancers are caused by sporadic gene mutations and environmental risk factors.8

 Pork, beef, veal, and lamb contain heme iron, which increases the risk of colorectal cancer.

-Moreover, red meat like pork, veal, beef, and lamb contain heme iron, which scientists associate with a higher risk of colorectal cancer.
+Red meat adds to your risk of colorectal cancer, especially colon cancer.
+When heated at a high temperature, these animal fats and proteins break down into certain cancer-causing amines and hydrocarbons.
+Moreover, red meat like pork, veal, beef, and lamb contain heme iron, which is associated with a higher risk of colorectal cancer.

 People who eat the maximum amount of processed meat have a 17% higher risk of colorectal cancer than those eat it rarely.

-Vitamin B9 or folate is known to prevent cancer.
+Plant antioxidants and vitamin B9 or folate can prevent cancer.

-If you drink more than 3.5 drinks, or 50+ g, a day, you are 52 percent more likely to get colorectal cancer.
+If you drink more than 3.5 drinks, or 50 g, a day, you are 52% more likely to get colorectal cancer.
 The risk increases by 7% for every 10 g.

-Your bad habits are bad for a reason.
-The American standard for 1 drink is 14 g, which is equivalent to 12 oz can of beer, a regular 5 oz pouring of wine, or a standard shot of 1.25 oz tequila, rum, or vodka.
-The US Department of Health and Human Services and the US Department of Agriculture suggests that a woman should have no more than 1 drink a day and a man no more than 2 drinks a day.12
+The American standard for 1 drink is 14 g – that is 12 oz can of beer or a regular 5 oz pouring of wine, or a standard shot of 1.25 oz tequila, rum, or vodka.
+The US Department of Health and Human Services and the US Department of Agriculture suggests that women should have no more than 1 drink a day and men no more than 2.14

-In the United States, 12% of the colorectal cancer victims have tobacco smoking to blame.
+In the United States, 12% of the colorectal cancer deaths are due to tobacco smoking.

-You needn’t be told that tobacco smoking kills.
-You already know that the cigarette and your lungs are sworn enemies.
-What you perhaps don’t know is that smoking makes your colon and rectum vulnerable to cancer too.
+You already know that smoking tobacco and your lungs are sworn enemies.
+But did you know that smoking makes your colon and rectum vulnerable to cancer too?
 In the United States, of every 100 casualty of this disease, 12 have smoking to blame.16

 Nicotine Spreads The Cancer

-Nicotine, found in tobacco, and many of its compounds, including NNK, are carcinogenic.
-These can induce cancer cell growth and make the cells travel across the body, which is a major cause of cancer-related death.17
+Tobacco contains carcinogenic substances like nicotine and its compounds, including NNK.
+These can induce cancer cell growth and make the cells metastasize or travel across the body, affecting other areas.18

 Physical Inactivity And Overweight

-About 25 to 33 percent of colorectal cancer incidences are caused by physical inactivity and excess body weight.
+About 25 to 33% of colorectal cancer incidences are caused by physical inactivity and excess body weight.

-Supposing you eat right and have ironclad rules about staying off tobacco and booze, does that reduce your risk of getting colorectal cancer?
+Does the right diet and no smoking or boozing always reduce your risk of getting colorectal cancer?
 Not if you don’t exercise, have excess body weight, and a protruding belly.

-This can be changed and, in fact, you should change it.
-Moderate or intense exercising, both related to your work or what you do in your leisure time, can reduce the risk of colon cancer by 13 to 41 percent22 by increasing the metabolic rate and oxygen intake and improving the stretching and contraction of the gut muscles.
+This can be changed.
+Moderate or intense exercising, both related to your work and what you do in your leisure time, can reduce the risk of colon cancer by 13 to 41%.22 Exercise increases the metabolic rate and oxygen intake and improves the stretching and contraction of the gut muscles.

 Diseases And Conditions

-Even if your doctor gives you a clean chit about the symptoms being caused by ulcerative colitis and Crohn’s Disease, you have reasons to stay alert.
-There’s a 4- to 20-fold risk of the inflammatory condition aggravating into colorectal cancer.23
+If you have ulcerative colitis and Crohn’s Disease, stay alert.
+There’s a 4 to 20 times risk of the inflammatory condition worsening into colorectal cancer.23

 References [ + ]